Freedium-cfd/web/README.md

 In the first version of Freedium, we reverse-engineered Medium.com's GraphQL endpoints and built our own parser and toolkits to show you unpaywalled Medium posts.
 Unfortunately, Medium closed this loophole and nowadays we just pay subscriptions and share access through Freedium.
 Sometimes we got a bugs because of the self-written parser, but we are working to make Freedium bug-free.

-### What language are being used?

-We use Python, with Jinja template builder, and some JS magic in Frontend :)

 ### Wow!
 I would like to contribute to Freedium.
 How can I do that?

 We need volunteers who have Medium subscriptions because we might get banned by Medium.
 And if you developer you can start from the this (https://codeberg.org/Freedium-cfd/web) repository.

 ### Plans, future?

-Speed up Freedium, and probably create open source Medium frontend in next life
+Speed up Freedium, add support for more services than just Medium and (probably) create open source Medium frontend (in next life)

-## Tech stack:
+## Technologies:

-- FastAPI, Gunicorn, Unicorn as worker,
+- Backend: Python 3.9+, Unicorn, FastAPI, Jinja2, Sentry
-- Tailwinds CSS v3
+- Frontend: Tailwinds CSS v3
-- Dragonfly (Redis like key-value database)
+- Database: PostgreSQL, Dragonfly (Redis and Memcached compatible key-value database)
-- Jinja2
-- Python 3.9+
-- Caddy
-- Sentry
+- Utils: Caddy, Docker, Docker Compose, Cloudflare WARP proxy (wgcf)

 ## Local run: